 5) Buddha: “Practice the dissolution of your ego.”

 Buddha was among other spiritual teachers who spread the knowledge on how the false ego is the only obstacle which exists between illumination and the discovery of our true self …“Happy are those who have conquered their ego, those who have achieved peace.
-Happy are those who have discovered the truth.”
+Happy are those who have discovered the truth.”–of course many who are not familiar with all of Buddha’s teachings, believe he was encouraging the destruction of all ego, when in reality, he was referring to the false self…the false ego.

 The false ego is the fake “I” which finds itself in all of our actions.
 It is fake knowledge of who we are.
 It forces us to refuse to accept the natural course of things.
 It forces us not to accept and learn from pain and failures; instead of seeing them as lessons, we see them as catastrophic events from which we cannot recover.
 It stops us from understanding how everything that happens was meant to happen for our own betterment; instead we resent and blame others for changes in our lives, in doing so we hinder our growth.
 The false ego separates us from our core, it is our greatest critic and punisher; it alienates us from self and from all that surrounds us.